Chalarangelo/30-seconds-of-code/README.md

 Checks if the predicate (second argument) is truthy on all elements of a collection (first argument).

-Use `Array.every()` to check if each passed object has the specified property and if it returns a truthy value.
+Use `Array.prototype.every()` to check if each passed object has the specified property and if it returns a truthy value.

 ```js
 const truthCheckCollection = (collection, pre) => collection.every(obj => obj[pre]);